 Step 5: Fill In Letter

 Repeat this technique until you have filled in the top of your letter.
 Create clusters of color to resemble flowers.

 Mix in leaves in smaller clusters.
 Leaves are applied in the same way as petals, pushing a pencil into the center of the leaf, wrapping around, dipping in glue and attaching to the letter.
 They should end up being a little taller than the petals to create extra contrast.

-Settle down with your favorite Netflix series (Terriers is my current crush) and wrap, glue, repeat.
+Settle down with your favorite Netflix series and wrap, glue, repeat.
 Just don't get so lost in your show that you end up with an entire botanical paragraph!

 With template love,

 (Although all the products listed in this tutorial are products I personally use, I will be compensated just a tiny bit if you make a purchase through some of the links provided.
 Thanks for supporting small biz!)